-Only hand-written original submissions will be accepted.
-Late homework and obvious copies will not be accepted (no exceptions).
+Late homework will not be accepted (no exceptions).
 Homework will be submitted at the beginning of class on the date it is due.
-Should you not be able to submit your original copy in person, in exceptional cases scanned pdfs of your handwritten submissions will be accepted by email.
+Only submissions in OUR OWN HANDWRITING will be accepted.
+Submission are to be uploaded as pdf into Blackboard.